-• Adjuvant therapy in Non-Small Cell Lung Cancer (NSCLC) can be renewed up to a maximum of 12 months of therapy.
+- Adjuvant therapy in Non-Small Cell Lung Cancer (NSCLC) can be renewed up to a maximum of 12 months of therapy. - Adjuvant therapy in Hepatocellular Carcinoma (HCC) can be renewed up to a maximum of 12 months of therapy.

 Note: The maximum number of doses is dependent on the dosing frequency and duration of therapy.
 Refer to Section V for exact dosage.

-Dosing Frequency Maximum length of therapy Maximum number of dos
+Dosing Frequency Maximum length of therapy Maximum number of doses

 2 weeks 1 year 26 doses

 3 weeks 1 year 18 doses

 4 weeks 1 year 13 doses